splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 The available settings vary depending on the alert condition you selected.

-.. tip:: If you are using the Custom Threshold condition, you can click :guilabel:`Add another condition` to create compound conditions using AND and OR operators.
+.. note:: If you are using the Custom Threshold condition, you can click :guilabel:`Add another condition` to create compound conditions using AND and OR operators.
 For more information about compound conditions, see :ref:`custom-threshold`.

 In the chart, you see a preview of the alerts that would have been triggered based on the settings you selected.
 For more information on using the preview, see :ref:`preview-detector-alerts`.